lkloh/lkloh.github.io/_posts/2018-08-15-raising-prices.md

 People value what they worked for/ paid for, not things they can get without any effort.

-Also, higher prices attract better customers, not customers looking to squeeze you for a buck.
+Also, higher prices attract better customers, not customers looking to squeeze you for a buck, who will complain about anything at the drop of a hat.
 You'll also have more leeway to provide more and better services for the customers that can pay your prices, so they get the most leverage out of your product.

-Takeaway: Don't offer good things for free or cheap.
+Takeaways: Don't offer a product for free or less that it's fair market value.
 If it's valuable, they will pay.
+If they won't, it probably means the product needs a little refinement to fit the market's demands better.